Neutering is a routine surgery procedure consisting of either removing the testicles in males or the ovaries (and often the uterus) in females.

 This is surgery and you really want it done right, not at the cheapest possible price!

 If you are pricing around consider three things:

 - What type of stitching is used?
-It’s far cheaper to use “catgut” stitching, stitches have to be removed a few weeks later so more stress/pain for pet and you need to take more time off.
-Your pet can bite stitches and pull them out or infect the wound, causing more stress/pain and more costs for you.
+It’s far cheaper to use standard stitching.
+Stitches have to be removed a few weeks later, so more stress/pain for pet and you.

-Paw Paws uses “internal absorbable stitching”.
-This means you can’t see stitches, pet can’t bite them, heals better and no second visit to remove stitches as they dissolve away over a 3 week period and you can barely see the scar after month.
+Paw Paws uses “absorbable stitching”.
+This means you can’t see stitches, pet can’t bite them and no second visit to remove stitches as they dissolve away and you can barely see the scar after a month.

 In male cats and dogs both testicles are removed, in female cats and dogs the same happens to both ovaries.
-The animal must be put under complete anesthesia.
+The animal must be put under complete anaesthesia.